paulshorey/colorful-console-logger/README.md

-# Zero setup.
-Zero dependencies.
-Full featured.
+# No setup required.
+No dependencies.
+Very extensible.

-You can haz configuration if you want it.
-Scroll down to find out.
+You can haz configuration options if you want them.
+Scroll down to learn more.
-To install, simply do `npm install colorful-console-logger`.
+For basic use, simply `npm install colorful-console-logger` and import.

 ##

 ## It does NOT replace your `console`:

-Instead, simply import it as
+### 1. Import it:

 ```
 const cconsole = require('colorful-console-logger');
 ```

-and use it as
+### 2. Use it:

 ```
 cconsole.log('no special colors');